 An orchard is a difficult environment to test under because of the misalignment of some trees and limbs, tall grass hiding potential obstacles and tight quarters of little unused room.
 But the best aspect of an orchard is that it is a controlled access area where the autonomous unit does not have unauthorized people or vehicles wandering through the environment.

 Moorehead said engineers have to approach solving problems through autonomy and robotics by completely understanding the way that the customer works and how a system can fit into specific operations.

 “All the things on this vehicle (orchard unit) can be used to work in corn and soybeans on an 8000 series tractor or a 9000 series tractor,” he said.
 “The one thing that people don’t understand too much about robotics is how many of these technologies, and many of the strategies, are very ‘generalizable’ to the full range of agricultural operations.”

 Torrie noted there are challenges for autonomous equipment being built for growers by non-major OEMs.
 When a unit needs service, repairs and parts, they need to be just as available for the autonomous system as for conventional equipment.
 He thinks sales, distribution and support are huge challenges for a non-mega equipment manufacturer.

-John Deere has a proven results project to replace the driver in mowing and spraying operations in an orchard with an autonomous unit.
 Some people see the autonomous and robotic endeavors as just attempting to replace the driver.
 Taking the driver cab and control pod off of a tractor could save up to 30 percent out of a tractor’s manufacturing cost, he contends.